getsentry/symbolic/README.md

 - `object_debug`: Prints basic information about the contents of an object file.

+- `smcache_debug`: Converts a minified JavaScript file and its corresponding Sourcemap into a smcache and resolves given line/col location.

 - `symcache_debug`: Converts an object file into a symcache and prints its contents.
 Optionally, this can be used to symbolicate a relative address.